-Pre/Corequisite: MATH 320 or equivalent, READ 301 or
+Pre/Corequisite: READ 301 or equivalent and (MATH 320 or equivalent or prerequisite TECM 1341)

-CHEM 2401

-Analytical Environmental Chemistry
+CHEM 2401 Analytical Environmental Chemistry

 The principles and methods of quantitative chemical analysis dealing primarily with volumetric and gravimetric analysis and containing a brief introduction to instrumental methods.
 The laboratory consists of environmental analysis of air and water samples using standard methods commonly used in industry.
+Lecture Hrs = 3.
+Lab Hrs = 3

-Prerequisite: CHEM 1412, MATH 1414 or equivalent Pre/Corequisite: READ 301 or equivalent
+Prerequisite: CHEM 1412, MATH 1414, READ 302